QUALITY DECLARATION - SUMMARY

 All ERP data sources are subject to non-sampling error.
 Non-sampling error can arise from inaccuracies in collecting, recording and processing data.
-In the case of Census of Population and Housing and Census Post Enumeration Survey (PES) data, every effort is made to minimise reporting error by the careful design of questionnaires, intensive training and supervision of interviewers, and efficient data processing procedures.
-The ABS does not have control over any non-sampling error associated with Medicare (managed by the Department of Human Services) and Australian Electoral Commission (AEC) data nor, to a large extent, dwelling approvals, births and deaths registrations and overseas migration data.
-The accuracy of Medicare and AEC data is largely dependant on the length of time taken by people who move to update their address details with the relevant government agency.
+In the case of Census and PES data, every effort is made to minimise reporting error by the careful design of questionnaires, intensive training and supervision of interviewers, and efficient data processing procedures.
+The ABS does not have control over any non-sampling error associated with births and deaths data (managed by the State and Territory Registries of Births, Deaths and Marriages) and Medicare data used for internal migration estimates (managed by the Department of Human Services).
+The accuracy of Medicare data is largely dependant on the length of time taken by people who move to update their address details with the relevant government agency.

 Accuracy of sub-state ERP can be measured in Census years, when both preliminary estimates (derived from updating ERP from the previous Census) and final estimates (based on the current Census) are prepared.
 Differences between these two sets of estimates are referred to as intercensal differences.
 An indication of the accuracy of ERP can be gauged by assessing the size and direction of these differences.
 For further information regarding intercensal differences, see the Explanatory Notes of Regional Population Growth (cat. no. 3218.0).

-The trade off between timeliness and accuracy means that the user can choose more timely data (preliminary) or more accurate data (as revised or final data become available) depending on their needs.
+The balance between timeliness and accuracy means that the user can choose more timely data (preliminary) or more accurate data (as revised or final data become available) depending on their needs.

-The accuracy of sub-state ERP is partly dependent on the accuracy of state and territory population estimates, to which it is constrained.
+The accuracy of sub-state ERP is partly dependent on the accuracy of the independently and previously derived state and territory population estimates, to which it is constrained.
 The accuracy of state and territory ERP is described in the Quality Declaration for Australian Demographic Statistics (cat. no. 3101.0).

-In recognition of the inherent difficulty in population estimation, population figures in text and accompanying summary tables published by the ABS are rounded.
-While unrounded figures are provided in the detailed spreadsheets, accuracy to the last digit should not be assumed.
+In recognition of the inherent difficulty in population estimation, population figures in commentary text published by the ABS are rounded.
+While unrounded figures are provided in summary tables and the detailed spreadsheets, accuracy to the last digit should not be assumed.
 Estimates of change in population are based on unrounded numbers.

-Population estimates from 30 June 2011 are prepared based on the Australian Statistical Geography Standard (ASGS).
+Population estimates are prepared based on the Australian Statistical Geography Standard (ASGS).
 Estimates are released for Statistical Areas Levels 2 to 4 (SA2s to SA4s) and Greater Capital City Statistical Areas (GCCSAs), as well as other ABS and Non-ABS Structures, including Local Government Areas (LGAs).
-For more information on the geographic regions of the ASGS see Australian Statistical Geography Standard (ASGS): Volume 1 - Main Structure and Greater Capital City Statistical Areas, July 2011 (cat. no. 1270.0.55.001).
+For more information on the geographic regions of the ASGS see Australian Statistical Geography Standard (ASGS): Volume 1 - Main Structure and Greater Capital City Statistical Areas, July 2016 (cat. no. 1270.0.55.001).

 Population estimates based on the concept of 'usual residence' have been produced for sub-state regions since the 1970s.
 Prior to this, sub-state population figures were calculated on the 'actual location' concept - that is, based on the number of persons actually present at that location at the given time.
 Estimates based on actual location are generally higher in areas which attract short-term migrants, such as tourist areas, and it is important to note this break in time series when comparing historical population estimates.

 ERP is generally easy to interpret as the official measure of Australia's population on a place of usual residence basis.
 However, there are still some common misconceptions.
 For example, a population estimate uses the term 'estimate' in a different sense than is commonly used.
 Generally the word estimate is used to describe a guess or approximation.
-The demographic use of the word, when referring to sub-state ERP (in non-Census years), means the data has been derived as the result of a mathematical model and with the use of indicator data.
+Demographers mean that they apply the demographic balancing equation by adding births, subtracting deaths and adding the net of overseas and internal migration to a base population.
+Each of the components of sub-state ERP are subject to error, but ERP itself is not in any way a guess.
+It is what the population would be if the components are measured well.
 More detailed explanations of the concept of ERP, as adopted by the ABS for official population estimates, are contained in Information Paper: Population Concepts (cat. no. 3107.0.55.006) and Population Estimates: Concepts, Sources and Methods (cat. no. 3228.0.55.001).

 In text and data published by the ABS, areas are ranked according to ‘largest’ and ‘fastest’ growth in ERP.
 Largest growth is based on the absolute change in population between 30 June of the base year and 30 June of the reference year, while fastest growth is based on the rate of change (percentage change) in population for the same period.
 Areas with ERP of less than 1,000 people in the base year are excluded from the fastest growth rankings due to the volatility of percentage changes when calculations are based on small numbers.
 Due to the volatility of small-area population estimates, rankings should be considered indicative of relative growth between areas within each state and territory, not definitive.

-Annual population estimates at 30 June for all SA2s and LGAs in Australia are made freely available on the ABS web site.
+Annual population estimates at 30 June for all SA2s and LGAs in Australia are made freely available on the ABS web site in a variety of formats via the Downloads tab of this product.
+Key figures are also presented in the main features and state and territory commentaries accompanying this release.
 A list of related ABS releases that may be of interest to users of these estimates can be found in the Explanatory Notes.